Whenever we’re feeling saucy, we like to dig into a slice of local pizza.

 Look no further for coal-fired, brick oven pizza with all the toppings you could ever want.

-Tony C’s Coal Fired Pizza, three locations
+Tony C’s Coal Fired Pizza, five locations

 Like the name suggests, this pizzeria serves up toasty pies, pastas, and upscale appetizers like bacon-wrapped figs.